Physical activity counselling in people with suicidal ideation: a secondary analysis of a pilot study in Ugandan primary care settings

 This research was funded by KU Leuven Global Minds.

 All authors contributed in the development process of the current work.
 James Mugisha and Davy Vancampfort conceptualised the study.
 Data were collected by James Mugisha and analysed by Davy Vancampfort.
 James Mugisha and Davy Vancampfort wrote the first draft which was reviewed and revised in several rounds by all authors.
-All authors approved the final version and all authors certify that they have participated sufficiently in the work to believe in its overall validity and to take public responsibility for appropriate portions of its content.
+All authors read and approved the final version and also certify that they have participated sufficiently in the work to believe in its overall validity and to take public responsibility for appropriate portions of its content.

 We would like to thank the participating health centers and village health team's members.